 When ranking results, the search takes into account factors like the publication date or if the search term is used in the title.
 With the dropdown menus for sorting, users can put search results that are relevant for them on top.
 For now, this is only available on desktop.

-Users often have a rough idea of what they are looking for, e.g. remember the author or the channel where the content was published.
+Users often have a rough idea of what they are looking for, e.g. remember the author, the channel, or a certain period where the content was published.
 These clues can be applied as filters and refine the search results to a small, relevant selection.
 The five most relevant channels or authors can be selected for filtering.
+Additionally, users can apply a specific time range to the filter.
 For now, this is only available on desktop.

 When users are looking for very specific information, sometimes finding the right page is not enough, particularly on long informational pages.
 That is where the on-page search comes in.
 The on-page saves your users time and energy by highlighting and jumping to the user’s search term anywhere where it occurs on the page.
 This even includes results hidden in accordions, which automatically open when clicking through the results.

 Open Group Content in Search Results